Hurricane Season: How Marathon Petroleum Prepares for Nature's Worst

 “Each time that Marathon is impacted by a storm, the company’s primary response team leaders review lessons learned and opportunities for improvement,” Cowan said.
 “There will always be ‘unknowns’ involving storms; however, our process allows us to continually strengthen our response plans and tools, so we are even better prepared the next time a storm comes.”

 “MPC’s Emergency Preparedness Group works with facilities in the Atlantic and Gulf Coast regions, including the Garyville refinery (above, left) and the Galveston Bay refinery (above, right), to ensure hurricane preparedness.
-Forecasters predict the 2022 Atlantic hurricane season could involve as many as six major hurricanes.”
+Forecasters predict the 2023 Atlantic hurricane season could involve as many as four major hurricanes.”